Aliozzaim/LETOTABLE/README.md

 ## Dependencies

 - Material Components Web: The project uses Material Components Web for styling and layout.
-- jQuery: jQuery is used for DOM manipulation and event handling
+- jQuery: jQuery is used for DOM manipulation and event handling.

 ## Author